Bi-stochastically normalized graph Laplacian: convergence to manifold Laplacian and robustness to outlier noise: Experiments

 \subsubsection{Spectral embedding}

-The theory in this work focuses on operator pointwise convergence of graph Laplacian.
-While we postpone the theoretical extension to eigen-convergence, we include numerical results on the eigenvectors, namely the spectral embedding of data samples, to compare the bi-stochastic normalization v.s. traditional normalization when the data contain high dimensional outlier noise.
-We consider two types of noise, the heteroskedastic and i.i.d. (non-heteroskedastic) ones, where the outlier proportion $p_i$ can be as large as 0.95.
-The details of noise model are given in Appendix \ref{app:exp-detail}.
+While we postpone the full theoretical analysis of eigen-convergence to future work, we include numerical results on the eigenvectors (the spectral embedding of data samples) and compare the bi-stochastic normalization v.s. traditional normalization when data contain high dimensional outlier noise.

+\paragraph{Data simulation.} We draw $n = 1000$ samples embedded in $\R^{m}$, $m=2000$, where the clean manifold data (before adding the outlier noise) is uniformly distributed on $S^1$.
+The noise model follows that in Section \ref{subsec:point-wise-with-noise} with some changed parameters: \begin{itemize} \item[(i)] i.i.d. noise.
+For the distribution of $b_i$, we set $p_i \equiv 0.95$.
+For the distribution of $z_i$, we set $\sigma_{\rm out}^2 = 10^{-2}$, $\gamma_i \sim \rm {Unif}(0,3)$ i.i.d. \item[(ii)] Heteroskedastic noise.
+Same as in Section \ref{subsec:point-wise-with-noise} except that $\sigma_{\rm out}^2 = 10^{-2}$. \end{itemize}

-We compute the eigenvectors associated with the smallest few eigenvalues of $L_{\rm rw} = I- D^{-1} W$ of the bi-stochastically normalized and ($\alpha=1/2$) Diffusion Map graph Laplacians respectively, that is, setting $W$ to be $\hat{W} = D_{\hat{\eta}} W^0 D_{\hat{\eta}}$ as in Section \ref{sec:theory-noise-outlier} and $\tilde{W}$ as in \eqref{eq:def-hatL-DM}.
+\paragraph{Method.} We compute the eigenvectors associated with the smallest few eigenvalues of $L_{\rm rw} = I- D^{-1} W$ of the bi-stochastically normalized and ($\alpha=1/2$) Diffusion Map graph Laplacians respectively, that is, setting $W$ to be $\hat{W} = D_{\hat{\eta}} W^0 D_{\hat{\eta}}$ as in Section \ref{sec:theory-noise-outlier} and $\tilde{W}$ as in \eqref{eq:def-hatL-DM}.
 Note that in the definitions of both $\hat{L}^{(\rm DM)}$ and $\hat{L}^{(\rm SK)}$, any global constant multiplying to $W_{ij}$ will cancel out.
 Thus, in practice, there is no need to know the constant $\epsilon^{-d/2}$ in \eqref{eq:def-W} nor $(4\pi)^{d/2}$ in \eqref{eq:def-g-gaussian}, and it suffices to compute the Gaussian affinity matrix $G$,

-In data generation, we draw $n = 1000$ samples embedded in $\R^{m}$, $m=2000$, where the clean manifold data (before adding the outlier noise) is uniformly distributed on $S^1$.
 In computing bi-stochastically normalized graph Laplacian, the SK iterations is solved with $\varepsilon_{\rm SK} =$ \texttt{1e-3}.
 Because we work with the matrix $G$ which differs from the matrix $K$ by a scalar multiplication, the constant factor needs to be included in the lower-bound constant $C_{\rm SK}$ as well.
-In this experiment, we turn off the projection step in SK iterations, and empirically we observe that the iterations terminate after achieving the discrepancy and the empirical scaling factor (after multiplying back the theoretical constant) observes the theoretical $O(1)$ lower bound.
+In this experiment, we turn off the projection step in SK iterations, and empirically we observe that the iterations terminate after achieving the discrepancy, and the empirical scaling factor (after multiplying back the theoretical constant) observes the theoretical $O(1)$ lower bound.